Klára Dán von Neumann: Work

 She taught the meteorologists how to program ENIAC where she managed 100,000 punch cards ensuring there were no data loss.
 She worked for 32 days on the project, where she saw through and checked the final code.

 After her husband's death from cancer in 1957, Dán wrote the preface to his Silliman Lectures.
 The lectures were published in 1958 and later edited and published by Yale University Press as The Computer and the Brain.
+She also wrote an unpublished memoir entitled A Grasshopper in Very Tall Grass.
+In 2022, Dán was the subject of a multi-episode season of the Lost Women of Science podcast.